alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 34. What is difference between Func and Action delegate?
 35. What is difference between Predicate, Converter and Comparison delegate?
 36. What is anonymous types in c#?
+37. How to parce Json?
+38. How to prevent double submission in MVC?
+39. How to validate information in MVC?

 ASP.NET
 1. InProcess And OutOfProcess difference